jackiryan/SIF-ARSET/README.md

 Alternatively, you may wish to use [GitHub Desktop](https://desktop.github.com/download/) which does not require the command line.
 In the GitHub Desktop app, you would click the "Current Repository" dropdown, then select "Add", then "Clone Repository..."
 (Shift+Cmd+O on MacOS) and select this repo (you may need to have it starred for it to appear in the list of options).

-### Setting up your Earthdata Login
+### 2. Set up your Earthdata Login

 1. If you do not already have an account, go to [Earthdata Login](https://urs.earthdata.nasa.gov/) and create one.
 Note down the username and password you used for this account.

 2. **Note for some users**: Follow the instructions on this page: [https://disc.gsfc.nasa.gov/earthdata-login](https://disc.gsfc.nasa.gov/earthdata-login).
-If you received an **Error 403: Forbidden** when attempting to run the code in the notebook, it is likely due to note having added the permissions for the NASA GESDISC Data Archive.
+If you received an **Error 401: Unauthorized** when attempting to run the code in the notebook, it is likely due to not having added the permissions for the NASA GESDISC Data Archive.

 3. **Create a new file called .env in the same directory as this readme (the repository root) and put your username and password into it the same way you see it in .env.example:**